rowcased/rowcased.github.io/alternate_page.md

 #### My involvement

 At first I only solved kata in Python just to learn to code, next I learned C and translated kata into that language, then I added more languages, and finally I created some original kata.
-All along the way I evolved into an ad hoc moderator by earning increasing access to site materials.
+All along the way I evolved into an ad hoc moderator by earning increasing access to materials and took an increasing part in maintaining the website.

 ### 1. Solved Kata